Genez-io/genezio-landing-page/deployment-platform/content/posts/genezio_ferretdb_tutorial.md

 ### Connecting to the FerretDB proxy using the generated MongoDB connection string

-The PostgreSQL connection string is automatically added to the environment by Genezio IaC.
+The PostgreSQL connection string is automatically added to the environment by DeployApps IaC.
 Because we named the database `my-postgres`, the connection string is available in the `MY_POSTGRES_DATABASE_URL` environment variable.
 The following code uses the `mongoose` library to connect to the MongoDB database using the generated connection string:

 ```js
 import mongoose from "mongoose";